 “Are you all right?” the distraught voice inquired.

 “Yes, I think so,” I responded with uncertainty in my voice.
 “Hold on, I need to close the door, it is freezing in here.
 I’ll be right back.”

-Janie, the neighbor across the culdesac, who rose early every morning, noticed that the front door was wide open and had called to check on us.
+Janie, the neighbor across the culdesac, who rose very early every morning, noticed that our front door was wide open and had called to check on us.
 She graciously befriended us as we were moving in a couple of weeks previous.

 As a new and very inexperienced single parent, I was learning to ignore most of my fears – like sleeping alone.
 My heart pounded in rhythmic panic as I gingerly walked up the mocha-colored carpeted split-stairway and stopped dead in my tracks.

 A HUGE ANGEL filled the doorway (Exodus 23:20).
 Completely surprised and overwhelmed at the space He consumed, I was speechless.
 Stunned speechless.
 Shocked speechless.
 After an eternity of heartbeats, yet in reality only a moment or two had passed, taking a couple of very deep breaths, I regained some semblance of composure (Matthew 4:6).

 Standing barefoot in a hot pink, knee-length cotton nightshirt, I casually smiled and said, “Hi, who are you?” as if I was greeting a door-to-door salesman.

 His deep powerful confident voice resonated, “I’m Michael, I am watching over you.”

 Laughing nervously, I remarked, “Well, that is good because we obviously need it.”
 He did not move or respond, so I took a deep breath, sobered some and humbly offered, “Thank you.
 Truly, Thank you.”